 - The translation is required to allow for different hardware and / different DBMS.

 In client-server database architecture, it will divide the functionality into two classes as in server functions and client functions.

 Server functions – mainly do the data management, including query processing, optimization, transaction management, etc…

 Client functions – includes the data management functions (consistency checking, transactions management, etc..) not just the user interface.

-It also provides a two level arcitecture and it is more efficient in division of work.
-However it has two different types
+It also provides a two level arcitecture and it is more efficient in the division of work.
+However, it has two different types

 - Multiple client/ single server